kubeshop/tracetest/docs/docs/cli/running-test-suites.md

 ## Running a Test Suite That Uses Variable Sets

-There are two ways of referencing a variable set when running a test suite.
+There are two ways of referencing a variable set when running a Test Suite.

 You can reference an existing variable set using its id.
 For example, given this defined variable set with an id of `'testenv'`:

 ![testenv](../img/show-environment-definition.png)

-We can run a test suite and specify that variable set with this command:
+We can run a Test Suite and specify that variable set with this command:

 ```sh
 tracetest run testsuite -f path/to/testsuite.yaml --vars testenv